Lord-Haji/Safety-Osha/README.md

 Installation
 ------------

-Pokémon Showdown Bot requires [node.js](http://nodejs.org/) to run.
+Safety Osha requires [node.js](http://nodejs.org/) to run.
 Install the last stable version if you do not have it.

 The first step is cloning this repo, install [Git](https://git-scm.com/) if you have not it and use the following command on shell console:
 ```